windingblack/obsidian-global-proxy/readme.md

-# Obsidian Global Proxy
+# Global Proxy

-Obsidian Global Proxy is an Obsidian plugin that makes it easy to configure web proxies and use proxies throughout Obsidian.
+Global Proxy is an Obsidian plugin that makes it easy to configure network proxies and use these proxies throughout Obsidian.
 Currently supported proxy types include socks, http, and https.
 It may be needed by users in areas with restricted networks.

 ### How to Use